Day 27 - Pilgrims in Casa Jesus : Leon to Villar de Mazarife

 Sitting in that small, peaceful space I suddenly realized that while the cathedrals of Burgos and Leon are incredible, on a vast and improbable scale, I much prefer the simplicity of these small community chapels.
 The grandeur of God might be found in the monumental structures of Europe, but the compassion and love of the creator can, I believe, best be seen in these small chapels in these tiny communities.

-As so often happens when wandering through small towns, where there is only so much to see, we stumbled across something interesting that we might not have even noticed in larger city.
+As so often happens when wandering through small towns, where there is only so much to see, we stumbled across something interesting that we might not have even noticed in a larger city.
 In Mazarife, to our surprise, we came across the Casa Antolin Museo.

 This self-run museum is a converted home and courtyard where a wonderful man with a passion for telecommunications has artistically displayed his many collections.
 Inside, tin signs, telephone wires and electric diodes, as well as hundreds of telephones were artfully and beautifully presented.
 While we found it challenging to follow his quick talk about each item, his passion and love showed through.
 All and all it was a wonderful place to explore and we were grateful that he had opened his house and collection for us to see.
 If you have the chance this is definitely an interesting place to visit!